apioo/fusio-apps-developer/README.md

-# fusio-consumer
+# Fusio-Consumer

-Fusio AngularJS consumer implementation
+## About

+Fusio consumer implementation which provides a basic UI to handle app, app grants and general profiles settings for a user which consumes a Fusio API.
+More informations about Fusio at http://fusio-project.org